jmankoff/interaction/assignments/menus.md

   the top of the pie (both when drawing and in essential geometry) because angle is traditionally measured from cardinal east.
 You can add this in radians before converting from angle to index.
-- Check your color picker submission for some advice on setting up the `essentialGeometry` function for `PieMenuView`.
+- Just as in color picker, you should look to the atan function for your pie menu's essentialGeometry function.
 - Your pie menu text does not need to be centered -- as long as it is contained within the outer ring of the pie menu, you are fine.